syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 # Getting started with WinUI Circular Charts

-This section explains how to populate the Circular chart with data, header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the Circular Chart.
+This section explains how to populate the circular chart with data, header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.

 ## Creating an application with WinUI Circular Chart
 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).